nickincardone/solace-assignment/DISCUSSION.md

 ## 5. Enhanced Search with Debouncing and Error Handling

 Added debounced search functionality that waits 300ms after the user stops typing before filtering results, preventing excessive computations on every keystroke.
 Implemented proper error handling with user-friendly error messages that appear when API calls fail.
 Also made search case-insensitive and extracted filter logic into reusable functions for better code organization.

+## 6. Implemented Modern UI Design with Tailwind CSS

+Transformed the basic HTML table into a modern, professional interface using Tailwind CSS.
+The overall design is now mobile-responsive and follows modern web design principles, making the application visually appealing and user-friendly.